martinweihrauch/cryptomator.net/OVERVIEW.md

 ### 3.3 Directory Structure Obfuscation

--   Cryptomator does *not* simply encrypt directory names and store them.
+-   Uvf does *not* simply encrypt directory names and store them.
 Instead, it obfuscates the structure.
 -   Each directory within the vault is assigned a unique **Directory ID**.
 -   When a directory is created, its Directory ID is used to calculate a **Hashed Path**.
 This hash (derived using HMAC-SHA256 with a specific key derived from the master key, then truncated and Base32 encoded) determines the physical subdirectory within the vault's `d` folder where the directory's contents (encrypted files and `dir.uvf` files for subdirectories) will be stored.
 -   Inside this hashed path directory, a special file named `dir.uvf` is created.
 This file contains the **encrypted Directory Metadata**, including the directory's unique ID.
 This metadata is encrypted similarly to file headers.